Families suffering due to high levels of unemployment and poverty

 Children are at risk due to the lack of protection

 There are an estimated 857,000 children under the age of 18 in Albania.
 In spite of some recent improvements, more needs to be done to protect children.
 Children without parental care are at a higher risk of discrimination, abuse and exploitation.
+Unemployment is a widespread issue in Albania, but young people are at a particular disadvantage: 26 per cent of young people who are actively looking for a job are unable to find one.

 SOS Children's Villages in Albania